A Comparison of the Contents from the 1910 "Original" Edition through today's Thirteenth Edition

 Boy Scout Handbooks often had three different titles: one on the title page, another on the cover, and yet another on the spine.
 Usually, the wording on the title page shows the most complete and accurate title, and that is the title used in this study.
 Until 1959, the Handbooks used some variation of the title Handbook for Boys.
 Since then, they have used some variation of the title Boy Scout Handbook.

 Before 1959, each section of the Handbook was written by an expert in that field, sometimes a BSA employee and sometimes an outside expert.
 (Experts also contributed chapters to the Original Edition, though Seton and Baden-Powell wrote most of it.)
 A BSA editorial committee maintained full control over content and direction of all the permanent Handbooks, although this control was generally minimal and often careless through the first four editions (frequently allowing errors to go undetected for many years and sometimes allowing the contents of one section to contradict the contents of another section).
-Since 1959, a single author has written each Handbook (William "Green Bar Bill" Hillcourt wrote three of these seven Editions, and Robert Birkby has written the last three Editions).
+Since 1959, a single author has written each Handbook (William "Green Bar Bill" Hillcourt and Robert Birkby each wrote three Editions).

 Defining "edition" is not as easy as it might seem.
 You'd think a new edition would differ from a previous edition in major ways.
 But the BSA has changed editions three times without rewriting the Handbook.
 And sometimes, there have been greater changes between successive printings of the same edition than between two editions.
 The BSA says that, "Except for the first and second editions, changes in the requirements for advancement have been the primary reasons for changes in the editions of the Handbook."
 But advancement changes often produced only minor modifications.
 More recently, BSA practice has been to revise the Handbook about "every eight or nine years to include the latest information about Scouting and outdoor adventures."

-As a result, the Handbook consists of only ten truly different manuals divided into an Original Edition and twelve permanent editions:
+As a result, the Handbook consists of only eleven truly different manuals divided into an Original Edition and thirteen permanent editions:

 Distinguishing Early Editions